megakarlach/HL2reUpdate/README.md

 ## About this patch
 Half-Life 2: reUpdate is a patch that enhances Half-Life 2: Update.
 It adds 20th anniversary bug fixes, new featres (including Steam Deck Gamepad UI) from original (vanilla) Half-Life 2.
 Additionally, reUpdate also adds many exclusive map changes (which are not present on 20th Anniversary, pre-Anniversary nor Update).

+## Features
-## reUpdate Features:
+### reUpdate Features:
 - Customized Gamepad UI (screenshots are taken from HL2: Update, instead of original HL2, used for New Game thumbnails)
 - More improvements and few new features to Gamepad UI, restored some missing options, including:
-  Keyboard Advanced Options:
-    Fast Weapon Switch - Disabled (0), Enabled (1), Controller (2), Horizontal scroll/Postal III style (3), can be also changed with "hud_fastswitch" command.
+  - Weapon Selection Style - Disabled (0), Enabled (1), Cross (Controller) (2), Carousel (Postal III style) (3), can be also changed with "hud_fastswitch" command.
-    Enable Developer Console directly via Gamepad UI Mouse sensitivity on Gamepad UI can be increased up to 20.
+  - Options to Enable Developer Console on Gamepad UI
+  - Mouse sensitivity on Gamepad UI can be increased up to 20.
-- (NEW) Some improvements to old VGUI:
+- Improvements to VGUI menu:
-  Video - Advanced
-    Removed broken "Use 'bloom' effect when available" that always uncheck itself when saved.
+  - Removed broken "Use 'bloom' effect when available" that always uncheck itself when saved.
 Bloom and HDR will still functioning normally with it's options remain available.
-    FOV options increased to 120 without using Console command.
+  - FOV options increased to 120 without using Console command.
+- Optional stuff:
-- Optional: Orange Gamepad UI scheme with Verdana & Trebuchet MS font included.
+  - Orange Gamepad UI scheme with Verdana & Trebuchet MS font included.

-# Upcoming reUpdate Features (BETA):
+### Upcoming reUpdate Features (BETA):
 - Combining Developer Commentary (20th anniversary) with Community Commentary
 - Also fixing typos in official Developer Commentary and the audio caching commentary subtitles being missing
 - Map changes (will feature exclusive changes, for example, 3D Skybox on Ravenholm, all maps have radial fog, and maps are more detailed)

-## Official Features:
+### Official Features:
 - Increased FOV from 90 to 120
 - HUD Aspect Ratio (4:3, 16:9, 16:10)
 - Vulkan renderer (-vulkan)